 Collect the flower heads on a sunny day in early Spring.
 They should be shaped in a cone, not opened completely.
 As flower heads fully open may continue to seed in later stages of preparation.

 Let the flowers wilt in the sun for several hours, then dry in the shade.

-Dry the dandelion stuffed mesentry for a couple days before burying
+Dry the dandelion stuffed mesentery for a couple of days before burying

-Place the mesenty pillows is a pit, to the same dimensions as the other preparations.
+Place the mesentery pillows in a pit, to the same dimensions as the other preparations.

-Dig up the preparation six months later, and collect up the transformed dandelion.
+Dig up the preparation six months later, and collect the transformed dandelion.